azoth-lang/azoth.language.design/classes-and-structs.md

 to access instance members from the type (e.g. `Class::method` is a method group without the instance).

 Instead some other syntax is needed.
-Options included `derives` and `<:`.
-However, `inherits` was chosen.
+Options included `derives`, `extends` and `<:`.
+The keyword `extends` would be a good fit, but extensions are declared with `extend` and that would be confusing.
+Instead, `inherits` was chosen.
 It properly conveys that fields and members are being inherited.
 It also aligns the syntax weight with the fact that true inheritance should be used less frequently that implementing traits.